-One big drawback of doing the Writing test on computer is that you cannot draw or make notes on the screen, which can be frustrating when you have a graph or chart that you want to annotate to see the key features.
+One big drawback of doing the CD IELTS Writing test is that you cannot draw or make notes on the screen, which can be frustrating when you have a graph or chart that you want to annotate to see the key features.

 It has been said that some examiners think the quality of answers written on a computer is worse.

 - people type too fast on the computer and make ‘typos’ (small typing errors)